solo-io/community/CODE-OF-CONDUCT.md

 # Solo Community Code of Conduct

-All members of the Solo community must abide by the following Code of Conduct, adapted from the [Contributor Covenant][homepage].
+All members of the Solo community must abide by the following Code of Conduct, adapted from the [Contributor Covenant](https://www.contributor-covenant.org/).
 Only by respecting each other can we develop a productive, collaborative community.

 ## Our Pledge